 Why are medicolegal issues important?

-This booklet takes you through five of the top medicolegal hazards for doctors, and includes examples of how problems can arise in practice.
+This leaflet takes you through the top five medicolegal hazards for junior doctors and includes an example of how problems can arise in practice.
+This will help you go onto the wards more confident that you will be able to practice safely.

-If you need any further advice you can contact Medcial Protection online or by phone.
-This should help you go onto the wards more confident that you will be able to practise safely.
+If you need any further advice you can contact Medical Protection online or by phone.